 What is the Mid-Coast Trolley?

-The Mid-Coast Trolley project will extend Blue Line Trolley service from the Old Town Transit Center north to the University City community, serving major destinations including the VA Medical Center, UCSD, and Westfield UTC.
+The Mid-Coast Trolley project will extend Blue Line Trolley service from the Old Town Transit Center north to the University Community area, serving major destinations including the VA Medical Center, UC San Diego, and University Towne Centre.
 It is an 11-mile extension to the existing San Diego Trolley system.
-It begins just north of the Old Town Transit Center and travels north along the railroad right-of-way and I-5, crosses I-5 from east to west and travels through the heart of the UC San Diego campus, then crosses back over I-5 and travels down the center median of Genesee Avenue on an aerial guideway until finally terminating at the Westfield UTC Transit Center.
+It begins just north of the Old Town Transit Center and travels north along the railroad right-of-way and I-5, crosses I-5 from east to west and travels through the heart of the UC San Diego campus, then crosses back over I-5 and travels down the center median of Genesee Avenue on an aerial guideway until finally terminating at the UTC Transit Center.

 What is the status of the project?